Cerebellum-Network/nodes-installation-scripts/scripts/emulations/README.md

 <br />

 ## Configure app
-Open `config.json` and update the with appropriate values to emulate any emulations.
+Open `config.json` and update it with the appropriate values to emulate.

 The emulation will run in the order it is given in sequence.